 - Located on one of America’s most beautiful campuses — 420 acres of rolling hills in the heart of the San Francisco Bay Area.

 - Rests on a foundation of more than 300 years of Lasallian education, rooted in the life and work of Saint John Baptist de La Salle, a radical educational visionary, founder of the Christian Brothers and the patron saint of teachers.

 - All undergraduate students participate in Collegiate Seminar, a series of discussion-based classes that examine the Great Books and discuss the ideas of the world’s greatest thinkers.

 - During January term students focus on one class, which is often outside their major during which students travel abroad, provide direct service, explore new ideas or take a courageous step towards personal change.

 - Saint Mary’s students provide more than 70,000 hours of service to communities in the U.S. and abroad.
 The college was included on the President’s Higher Education Community Service Honor Roll with Distinction and recognized as one of the top 10 colleges for community service by USA Today College.

-- 77 percent of classes taught by full-time faculty and no classes taught by teaching assistants.
+- 100% of undergraduate classes are taught by experienced faculty; no classes are taught by graduate students or teaching assistants.